jodavid444/React-Capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# Grub Hub Republic App  <a name="about-project"></a>
+# Chef's Masterpieces App  <a name="about-project"></a>

-> Grub Hub Republic - It is a web application that could provide the count of foods category.
+> Chef's Masterpieces - It is a web application that could provide the count of foods category.
 The app shows the count as per category (route) and all foods from the selected category.